alirezahdd/UU/README.md

 qemu-img create -f raw ubuntu_18.04.img 20G
 mkfs.ext4 ubuntu_18.04.img
 ```
-To install linux rootfs on the created disk image, we have to _mount_ the image on a folder and then install the desired version of rootfs.
+To install linux rootfs on the created disk image, we have to _mount_ the image on a folder (so we can access it) and then install the desired version of rootfs.
 So now we create a folder, named `mnt` (of course again you can name it whatever you want), and _mount_ the disk image on it.
 ```bash
 mkdir mnt
 sudo mount -o loop ubuntu_18.04.img mnt